Login or Register to make a submission.

 • Mean values, standard deviations, standard errors, confidence intervals should be reported with two decimal places and percentages should be reported with only one decimal place.

-• Name of statistical methods should be written briefly at the end of the “materials and methods” of the abstract and completely at the end of the “materials and methods” of the body of the article.In addition, the statistical tests mentioned in these two parts should be the same.
+• Name of statistical methods should be written briefly at the end of the “Methods” of the abstract and completely at the end of the “materials and methods” of the body of the article.In addition, the statistical tests mentioned in these two parts should be the same.

 • The titles should be written at the top of the tables and at the bottom of the charts and figures.